 Master of Science in Social Work

-A master's degree program in social work should provides students with the clinical training and educational background necessary to gain licensure as a clinical social worker.
+A master's degree program in social work provides students with the clinical training and educational background necessary to gain licensure as a clinical social worker.
 Students should check on exact requirements for the state where they plan to work.
 Students enrolled in such a program gain a first-hand look at the helping services and the types of agencies that employ social workers, including community care clinics, government agencies and child services agencies.

 Aspiring clinical social workers enrolled in a graduate degree program in the field learn how to work with at-risk individuals.
 They guide them through the U.S. legal system, providing them with counseling services and offering them the tools they need to function in day-to-day life.
-The 60 credit hours are often divided up into 30 didactic foundation courses and 30 courses of clinical experience in the field.
+The 60 credit hours are often divided up into 30 credits of didactic foundation courses and 30 credits of clinical experience in the field.